RxSwiftCommunity/RxStarscream/README.md

 ## Sample Project

-There's a sample project (with carthage).
+There's a sample project (you need to run `carthage update` for it to compile).

 Tne sample project use echo server - https://www.websocket.org/echo.html